On the Scattering of Waves inside Charged Spherically Symmetric Black Holes: Introduction

 \section{Introduction}

 { \numberline{}Introduction}

-Recently, there have been a growing interest in the study of test fields inside black holes in regions bounded by the event horizon and the Cauchy horizon when the latter is present.
-This interest sprouts mainly from the connection to Penrose's cosmic censorship conjecture and the expected instability of the Cauchy horizon due to these perturbations when coupled to the gravitational field.
+Recently, there have been a growing interest in the study of test fields inside black holes, namely in the region bounded by the event horizon and the Cauchy horizon when the latter is present.
+This interest sprouts mainly from the connection to Penrose's cosmic censorship conjecture and the expected instability of the Cauchy horizon due to perturbations caused by such fields when coupled to the gravitational field.
 These studies consist in part of scattering theories and energy estimates.
 Scattering theories have been extensively developed in the exterior regions over the years, which highlights the great importance of these theories.
-For reviews on this literature see \cite{mokdad_maxwell_2016,mokdad_conformal_2019,nicolas_conformal_2016,georgescu_asymptotic_2017,hafner_scattering_2004,daude_direct_2017,mihalis_dafermos_scattering_2018} and the references therein.
+For reviews on this literature see \cite{mokdad_maxwell_2016,mokdad_conformal_2019,nicolas_conformal_2016,georgescu_asymptotic_2017,hafner_scattering_2004,daude_direct_2017,mihalis_dafermos_scattering_2018} and the references therein, see also Section \ref{sec:waveop}.
 However, until recently, few mathematical studies focused on scattering in the interior regions.

-Shortly after formulating the Penrose–Hawking singularity theorems \cite{hawking_singularities_1970} in 1970 and conjecturing the cosmic censorship, R. Penrose, with M. Simpson in 1973 \cite{simpson_internal_1973}, numerically observed that inside a Reissner-Nordström black hole, electromagnetic radiation scattering at the Cauchy horizon is blue shifted and the energy flux measured by an observer approaching the Cauchy horizon diverges (Fig.\ref{fig:BShift}).
+R. Penrose and M. Simpson numerically observed \cite{simpson_internal_1973} that inside a Reissner-Nordström (RN) black hole, electromagnetic radiation scattering at the Cauchy horizon is blue shifted and the energy flux measured by an observer approaching the Cauchy horizon diverges (Fig.\ref{fig:BShift}).
 Motivated by these findings, S. Chandrasekhar and J.B.
-Hartle \cite{chandrasekhar_crossing_1982} investigated linearized gravitational perturbations of a Reissner-Nordström black hole's interior using stationary scattering and proved a similar blow-up in the flux of radiation near the Cauchy horizon.
+Hartle \cite{chandrasekhar_crossing_1982} investigated linearized gravitational perturbations of a RN black hole's interior using scattering and proved a similar blow-up in the flux of radiation near the Cauchy horizon.